davdar/maam/writeup/pldi15.markdown

       return(e₁)
     step(a) := do
       tickM(a)
-      f ← pop
+      fr ← pop
       v ← A⟦a⟧
-      case f of
+      case fr of
         ⟨□ op e⟩ → do
           push(⟨v op □⟩)
           return(e)